 Organizing research method #1: Index cards

-But many writers still love them, and there’s at least a couple different ways you can use them.
+But many writers still love them.
+And there are at least a couple of different ways you can use them.

 Some researchers recommend using the top left section of a card to write a code number that points to a file of original documents, or even the section of your paper where you would use that reference.

-And the main body is for the actual quote.
+And then you can use the rest of the card for the actual quote.

 Organizing research method #2: Word

-This is the most natural way for many writers to organize their research for a white paper.
+This is the most natural way for many writers to organize research for a white paper.

-I generally use this approach myself.
+I generally use this approach.
 I start with some intense web searches, downloading and often printing any articles that look interesting.

-When I’ve covered enough ground, I scan through the hard-copy files, highlighting the choice bits, scribbling ideas in the margins, and attaching sticky notes to pages I want to find later.
+When I’ve covered enough ground, I scan through the hard-copy files, highlighting the choice bits, scribbling ideas in the margins, and attaching sticky notes to pages in thick documents that I want to find later.

 All this can take a few hours, even a few days.

-Then I go through the hard copies in front of my computer, typing all the best quotes into a Word file.
+Then I go through the hard copies in front of my computer, reading in all the best snippets using Word’s Dictation feature.

-Then I print out my selected excerpts.
-This creates another, smaller printout I slip on top my research file.
+Then I print my selected excerpts.
+This creates another, smaller printout I slip on top of my research file.

-When I write the white paper’s executive summary, I pull out my excerpt file, knowing I can always dive back into the source material, which is right at my fingertips.
+When I start writing the white paper, I pull out my excerpt file.
+And I always know I can dive back into the source material because it’s right at my fingertips.

-I’m sure some people will find this process hopelessly outdated, because they like to store all their research on their iGadgets.
+I’m sure some people will find this process hopelessly outdated.

-But I like being able to sort and shuffle paper—and to get something done even if the power goes off, the iCloud temporarily blows away, or my iGadget needs a battery recharge.
+But I like being able to sort and shuffle paper—and to keep working even if the power goes off or the iCloud temporarily blows away.

 Organizing research method #3: Word + index cards